 A summer youth program of Winters Friends of the Library

-Now in our 23rd season, Winters Shakespeare Workshop is a five-week intensive acting camp for teens ages 13-19.
-Actors work with a professional director, acting coaches, and musicians to rehearse and perform a comedy by Shakespeare with a live band, singing, and dancing.
+Now in our 25th season, Winters Shakespeare Workshop is a five-week intensive acting camp for teens ages 13-19 and dancers ages 8-12.
+Participants work with a professional director, acting coaches, choreographer, and musicians to rehearse and perform a comedy by Shakespeare with a live band, singing, and dancing.

-On July 21 and 22 at 8 PM, actors will present a 90-minute production of Shakespeare’s TWELFTH NIGHT, with live music and dance, lights, costumes, make-up—and fun!—on the Winters Park Playground Stage.
+On July 18 and 19 at 8:00 p.m., workshop participants will present a 90-minute production of Shakespeare’s THE COMEDY OF ERRORS, with live music and dance, lights, costumes, make-up—and fun!—on the Winters Park Playground Stage.
 The whole community is invited to this free performance.

 Our Story